• Skip to primary navigation

 Lots of their veggie dogs can be prepared vegan at Steve’s Snappin’ Dogs.
 For side dish, grab a bag of potato chips.

-I haven’t eaten their personally, but word on the street is that it’s an affordable option, where you basically build your own dog.
+It’s an affordable option, where you basically build your own dog.
 Plus, they really load up the veggie dogs with vegetables.
 They also have a Beyond Burger on the menu.
 Order it without cheese.

 Timberline Steaks & Grille